 - 10 Best Stocks to Buy Today

 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Jeremy Bowman owns shares of Stitch Fix.
-The Motley Fool owns shares of and recommends Amazon.
-The Motley Fool owns shares of Stitch Fix and has the following options: short September 2018 $180 calls on Home Depot and long January 2020 $110 calls on Home Depot.
-The Motley Fool recommends Home Depot.
+Chris Neiger has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Amazon, PayPal Holdings, and Shopify.
 The Motley Fool has a disclosure policy.